theman-oj10/CareerSync/docs/DeveloperGuide.md

 tasks is facilitated using `addtask`, `deletetask` and `setdeadline` commands.
 As editing `TaskList` directly is not intuitive, we decide to remove the `edit` command's ability to modify `TaskList` directly.

+The fields to determine if an internship is the same as another internship are `Company Name`, `Contact Name`, `Contact Phone`, `Contact Email`, `Role` and `Location`. `Application Status`, `Remark` and `Tasks` are excluded.
+Rationale is explained under the `add` command.

 ### AddTask feature
 The `addtask` command allows users to add tasks to the `TaskList` field of an existing internship entry.
 This allows users to keep track of the tasks they need to complete for each internship.
 The `TaskList` field contains an `ArrayList<Task>` field that stores the tasks for each internship.
 The `addtask` command directly adds a new `Task` object to the `TaskList` field of the internship entry.

+#### How it is implemented
+1. The `addtask` command is parsed by the `InternshipDataParser`, which creates an `InternshipAddTaskParser` object.
+2. The `InternshipAddTaskParser` then calls the `ArgumentTokenizer#tokenize` method to extract the index and the task to be added.
+3. The `InternshipAddTaskParser` then creates an `InternshipAddTaskCommand` object with the extracted details.
+4. The `InternshipAddTaskCommand` creates a new `Task` object based on the details.
+It then calls `InternshipModel` to add the task to the `TaskList` field of the internship entry via `addTask`.
+5. The `InternshipAddTaskCommand` then calls `setInternship` to replace the old internship with the new one with the task via `setInternship`.
+6. The `InternshipAddTaskCommand` then calls `updateFilteredInternshipList` to update the internship displayed on the UI.
+7. The `InternshipAddTaskCommand` then returns a `CommandResult` object with a message containing the task added.

 #### Parsing user input
 1. The user inputs the `edit` command.